maacecchini/test-repo/README.md

 test-repo
 =========

-This is my first repo
+This is my first repo.

-This repository will be used for my Data Scientis Coursera
+This repository will be used for my Data Scientis Coursera.